Youssef-Beltagy/Chicken-Coup/docs/index.md

 In the design, I distinguish between two types of subroutines.
 Utility subroutines are routines that handle general program logic and are to be used in multiple op-codes.
 Op-code Subroutines are subroutines that handle a single op-code from the beginning to the end.

-Every subroutine starts with comments that explains what it does, its inputs, and its ouputs.
+Every subroutine starts with comments that explains what it does, its inputs, and its outputs.